im-ironclad/ironclad-slider/README.md

-# ironclad-slider
+# Ironclad Slider
 A slider component ideally for a photographers portfolio to shift through photoshoots of different people/couples.
-Could also be used for other content.
+I'm sure it could also be used for other content.
+**Feel free to use this.**